alexs2112/University-Notes/2023-Winter/ARKY205/27 - Earliest States 1.md

 ### Early Dynastic Period
  - Growth of early Mesopotamian cities based on agricultural surplus, therefore irrigation
- - By 3000 BCE: Clear differencecs in wealth and privilege emerge
+ - By 3000 BCE: Clear differences in wealth and privilege emerge
 	 - Royal Tombs at Ur (1920s, Leonard Woolley), staggering amount of wealth buried with early royalty
  - Present with the tombs: Death Pits
 	 - Dozens of men, women, oxen, carts, all ritualistically killed as part of burial rites of the royalty